School pond health & safety

 This will depend the levels of precaution that are/will be put in place, how the pond is going to be used, when and by whom?

-Will it only be used under the supervision of an adult and is the area able to be closed off?
+Will it only be used under the supervision of an adult and is it possible to close the area off?

 Is the warning signage adequate and has a rescue plan been written?

 Alternatives to ponds

 Consider other water features for your school garden Bird baths and drinking bowls will help wild birds and animals in your locality.
 Alternatively, there are safe water features using a pump and re-circulated water bubbling through pebbles or round metal balls.
 Wall fountains and pools in large pots will add extra sensory interest to your school garden without the potential danger of a pond.

 Who could be harmed?

 Teenagers (peer pressure could lead to risk taking)